-Chickens cannot fly long distances… they can, however, fly short distances.
+No, chickens cannot fly long distances.
+They can, however, fly short distances.

 If you’ve ever wondered, what is the longest recorded flight of a chicken?, the chicken flight record is 13 uninterrupted seconds, whereas the furthest recorded flight covered 301.5 feet.